top of page

 Detroit Night Clubs

-Detroit was packed with nightclubs, bars and after-hour spots that were frequented by local and world renowned musicians, singers, dancers, and comedians from the 1920s until the 1960s.
-Greats like Earl Walton, Louis Armstrong, Fats Waller, Alberta Adams, Billy Eckstine, Pearl Bailey, Billie Holiday, Ella Fitzgerald, Cab Calloway, Duke Ellington, Count Basie, Dizzy Gillespie, the Nicholas Brothers, King Cole Trio, Dinah Washington, Lena Horn, and Bill “Bojangles” Robinson, graced Paradise Valley in its heyday at nightclubs like Club Plantation, the B&C Club, Club 666, Club El Sino, the Cozy Corner and the Forest Club to name a few.
+Detroit was teeming with nightclubs, bars, and after-hour spots that attracted both local talents and world-renowned musicians, singers, dancers, and comedians from the 1920s to the 1960s.
+Icons such as Earl Walton, Louis Armstrong, Fats Waller, Alberta Adams, Billy Eckstine, Pearl Bailey, Billie Holiday, Ella Fitzgerald, Cab Calloway, Duke Ellington, Count Basie, Dizzy Gillespie, the Nicholas Brothers, King Cole Trio, Dinah Washington, Lena Horne, and Bill 'Bojangles' Robinson graced Paradise Valley during its heyday.
+These luminaries performed at renowned nightclubs like Club Plantation, the B&C Club, Club 666, Club El Sino, the Cozy Corner, and the Forest Club, among others.

 IMAG0096.JPG